Bring Math Into Your Elementary Physical Education Lessons

 Bring Math into the Gymnasium

-If you are looking for ways to bring math into PE class, please check out our complete PE Collection Page.
+If you are looking for ways to bring math into PE class?
+Check out our complete PE Collection Page for more detailed information on our top physical education products.

 The purpose of Math & Movement supports the motives of SHAPE, the Society of Health and Physical Educators.
 SHAPE is an American organization that serves as the representative for health and physical education professionals across the country.
 The vision of the organization is to “prepare every child to lead a healthy, physically healthy life (About SHAPE America, 2019).